 SELL < 50 Score below the minimum threshold regardless of gate conditions

-Example: A Yield-oriented stock scores 82 but has a payout ratio of 90% — above the 85% gate.
+Example: A stock scores 82 but pays out 90% of its earnings as dividends — above the 85% payout gate.
 Despite the high score, the signal is HOLD because the payout gate fails.
 This prevents a misleadingly positive signal on a company that may struggle to sustain its dividend.

 Yield Trap Detection